start typing and results will show

 Teresa Billington-Greig, from an autobiographical fragment on her teenage years in The Non-Violent Militant: Selected Writings of Teresa Billington-Greig, eds.
 Carol McPhee and Ann FitzGerald (1987)

 Teresa Billington was born in 1876 in Preston to a family of drapers, and raised in Blackburn, Lancashire.
-Despite leaving school at thirteen with no qualifications, at seventeen she trained as a pupil teacher in a Catholic school in Manchester.
+Despite leaving school at 13 with no qualifications, at 17 she trained as a pupil teacher in a Catholic school in Manchester.
 Renouncing this faith, and confirming her agnosticism, she began working for the Municipal Education School Service in a Manchester elementary school.
 Conflict with authorities there over her refusal to deliver the prescribed religious instruction, led to Billington meeting Emmeline Pankhurst, a member of the Education Committee.
 With her help, Billington obtained a role at a Jewish school, where her refusal to provide religious education was no issue.

 In 1904, Billington founded the Manchester branch of the Equal Pay League, ‘the first feminist pressure group within the National Union of Teachers’.
 Around this time she also joined the Women’s Social and Political Union (WSPU), shortly after its founding, and acted as honorary secretary of the Associates of Ancoats University Settlement.
 In support of female suffrage, she delivered lectures at a variety of radical and unorthodox institutions – including ethical societies, trade unions, and Socialist Sunday Schools.
 From 1905, she became a full-time organiser for the Independent Labour Party: the first woman to be appointed to the role.